Initial Public Offerings

 Running a public company is different than running a private one.
 After going public, the management will not only have to answer to shareholders, but each and every comment will be thoroughly scrutinized, and be a possible cause for a change in share price.

 A private company interested in becoming a public company will work with an investment bank (like Goldman Sachs, J.P.
 Morgan, etc.), which will act as the main underwriter for the initial public offering.

-As there is a lot of risk involved, a group of underwriters, referred to as a syndicate, usually also take part in the initial public offering.
+As there are a lot of risks involved, a group of underwriters, referred to as a syndicate, usually also take part in the initial public offering.

 The underwriter will guide the private company going public by helping to write the prospectus, pricing the shares, and handling the initial sale.

 A registration is filed with the Securities and Exchange Commission, a preliminary prospectus, which is often called a red herring prospectus as it is incomplete, and then later the final prospectus that has been cleared by the SEC will be issued.